mitang01/LME-workflow/README.md

 ```
 glmer, summary
 ```
-* plot the residuals of the model to check if the residuals follow normal distribution. ***NB This applies to the case when the dependent variable has continuous data.
-As for the case when the model si with binominal data, see [here](#residuals-GLME). ***
+* plot the residuals of the model to check if the residuals follow normal distribution. **NB This applies to the case when the dependent variable has continuous data.
+As for the case when the model si with binominal data, see [here](#residuals-GLME).**
 ```
 plot(fitted(), resid()), qqnorm(resid()), qqline(resid()), plot(density(resid())), shapiro.test(resid())
 ```

 <a name="residuals-GLME"></a>

 <details><summary>residuals of GLME mdoel</summary>
 <p>

-The GLME mdoel cannot have normally distributed when the raw data is binominal.
+The GLME mdoel cannot have normally distributed residuals when the raw data is binominal.
 Such as the data I have in the current study.
 If one really wants to check whether or not the data suit the LME model, then here is the solution:

 - Aggregate the dependent variable by items.
-That's saying, there are fixed factors and subject numbers, plus two columns showing the aggregation of the binominal dependent variables in the new dataframe.
+That's saying, in the new dataframe there are fixed factors and subject numbers, plus two columns showing the aggregation of the binominal dependent variables.
 ```
 ddply(summarise, mean(), length(), sum())
 ```